gravity-ui/uikit/src/components/Alert/README.md

 ## Alert message

-`message` - message of the alert.
-It should fully explain the content of the alert.
+`message`: Alert message.
+It should be meaningful enough to fully explain what the alert is about.

-## Alert onClose
+## `onClose`

-`onClose` - callback function called when a user clicks the alert's close button.
-When this property is defined, a close button is visible.
+`onClose`: Callback function called when a user clicks the alert's close button.
+When this property is defined, the close button will visible.

 <!--LANDING_BLOCK
 <ExampleBlock